-I. Core Areas
+- I. Core Areas

+- a.
+First-Year Composition (FYC)......6

+b.
+Literacy and Critical Inquiry [L]......3

+c.
+Mathematical Studies [MA/CS]6

-- b.
-Literacy and Critical Inquiry [L]......3 - Mathematical Studies [MA/CS]......6 To complete the Mathematical Studies requirement, select one course to satisfy the Mathematics [MA] A and a second course from Computer/Statistics/Quantitative Applications [CS].
+To complete the Mathematical Studies requirement, select one course to satisfy the Mathematics [MA] A and a second course from Computer/Statistics/Quantitative Applications [CS].

-I) Mathematics [MA] A (3 credits) Note: Requires a course in college mathematics (MAT 142) or college algebra (MAT I 50, MAT I 51, MAT I 52) or precalculus (MAT187) or any other mathematics course designated with the MA general education value and for which college algebra is a prerequisite.
+I) Mathematics [MA] A (3 credits)

+Note: Requires a course in college

+mathematics (MAT142) or college algebra

+(MAT150, MAT151, MAT152) or precalculus

+(MAT187) or any other mathematics course

+designated with the MA general education

+value and for which college algebra is a

+prerequisite.

-- 2) Computer/Statistics/Quantitative Applications [CS] (3 credits) - d.
-Humanities and Fine Arts [HU]......6 Students are encouraged to choose course work from more than one discipline for a total of six (6) semester credits. - e.
-Social and Behavioral Sciences [SB]6 Students are encouraged to choose course work from more than one discipline for a total of six (6) semester credits.
+2) Computer/Statistics/Quantitative Applications [CS] (3 credits)

+- d.
+Humanities and Fine Arts [HU]6

+Students are encouraged to choose course work from more than one discipline for a total of six (6) semester credits.

+- e.
+Social and Behavioral Sciences [SB]6

+Students are encouraged to choose course work from more than one discipline for a total of six (6) semester credits. - f.
+Natural Sciences

-Science-Quantitative [SQ] and Science-General [SG] 8 To complete the Natural Sciences requirement: Select four (4) semester credits of [SQ] and four (4) semester credits of [SG] for a total of eight (8) semester credits, OR eight (8) semester credits of [SQ].
+Science-Quantitative [SQ] AND Science-General [SG].....8

+Select four (4) semester credits of [SQ] and four (4) semester credits of [SG] for a total of eight (8) semester credits, OR eight (8) semester credits of [SQ].
 Students cannot take eight (8) semester credits of [SG] to meet the Natural Sciences requirement.